 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 The TEACH grant is a federally funded program created by the College Cost Reduction and Access Act (CCRAA).
-It became effective the 2008-2009 award year.
+It became effective in the 2008-2009 offer year.
 The TEACH grant provides up to $4,000 a year in grant assistance to students who plan on becoming a teacher and meet certain specified requirements.
 If a student who receives a TEACH grant does not complete the required teaching, the grant must be repaid as a Direct Unsubsidized Loan under the William D. Ford Federal Direct Loan Program.

 XU Emergency Grant

 The XU Emergency Grant funds will be used to assist enrolled, undergraduate students in meeting an unforeseen, emergency financial expense such as a car repair or medical expense which created a financial emergency that threatened the student’s continuation and /or success in school.
 “A financial emergency is defined as an unforeseen expense that, if not resolved quickly, could lead to the student’s departure from the college and loss of momentum toward completion.”

 Students can be offered a one-time grant that pays partially or in totality the amount of the unforeseen, emergency bill.